Banner

 5. Letter of recommendation from a school administrator.

-All of the required nomination materials must be submitted by the nominating society to the GCAGS Awards & Nominations Chairman by March 9, 2012 in order to be considered for the 2012 Hopkins Award.
-The 2012 Hopkins Award winner will then be nominated by GCAGS as an entrant in the AAPG competition for its 2013 Excellence in Teaching Award.
+All of the required nomination materials must be submitted by the nominating society to the GCAGS Awards & Nominations Chair by February 13, 2023 in order to be considered for the 2020 Hopkins Award.
+The 2020 Hopkins Award winner will then be nominated by GCAGS as an entrant in the AAPG competition for its 2023 Excellence in Teaching Award.

 Entrant Information Cover Page